darasus/ai-blog/content/how-to-use-self-learning-to-enhance-your-life.md

   started with self-learning, so you can start reading, listening to podcasts and audiobooks, taking online courses, joining a study group, or even doing experiments to test and apply your new skills.
+intro: >-
+  Self-learning is a way of learning that focuses on personal growth, right knowledge, and optimally effective ways of learning.
+Self-learning is not just the ability to read and understand information but also to apply it appropriately in the real world.

+  Self-learning involves seeking out knowledge rather than waiting for it to come to you.
+It is an active process of exploring potential areas of interest, testing your knowledge, and expanding your skillset through reading, lectures, tutorials, or even online classes like Lynda or Udemy.

+  Self-learning can be used in almost any area of your life to gain new skills that will help you succeed in your career or personal life.
+With some self-discipline and persistence, almost anyone can become a self-learner.
 ---

 ## Why self-learning?